microsoft/bobsql/demos/sqlserver2022/IQP/dopfeedback/readme.md

 - SQL Server 2022 Evaluation Edition
 - VM or computer with 8 CPUs and at least 24Gb RAM
 - SQL Server Management Studio (SSMS).
 The latest 18.x build or 19.x build will work.
-- Download **ostress.exe** from https://www.microsoft.com/en-us/download/details.aspx?id=103126
+- Download **ostress.exe** from https://download.microsoft.com/download/7/A/D/7ADE5D8B-47AB-4E94-BAD0-5416D6B6D383/RMLSetup.msi.
+Install using the RMLSetup.msi file that is downloaded.
+Use all defaults.

 ## Steps